PacktPublishing/Splunk-Best-Practices/README.md

 This is the code repository for [Splunk Best Practices](https://www.packtpub.com/big-data-and-business-intelligence/splunk-best-practices?utm_source=github&utm_medium=repository&utm_campaign=9781785281396), published by [Packt Publishing](https://www.packtpub.com/).
 It contains all the required files to run the code.

-The book is for web developers, PHP consultants, and anyone who is working on multiple projects with PHP.
-Basic knowledge of PHP programming is assumed.
+This book is for administrators, developers, and search ninjas who have been using Splunk for some time.
+A comprehensive coverage makes this book great for Splunk veterans and newbies alike.

 ###Software Requirements
 You will need at least a distributed deployment of an on prem installation of Splunk for this book, collecting both Linux and Windows information, and a heavy forwarder as well.
 We will use all of these pieces to show you techniques to add value.